 How to Prevent Temperature Issues in Your Computer

 Overheating of different components of your PC may be due to different reasons.
 However, the most common cause of this problem is dust build-up.
 Computers always rely on constant airflow to keep the system cool.
 As the air flows, it carries some dust particles with it, which accumulate within the system over time.
 This phenomenon is more common in laptops but is still a problem in gaming desktops.
-The most convenient way of countering this problem is by cleaning your computer before replacing the thermal paste.
+The most convenient way of countering this problem is by cleaning your computer before replacing the thermal compound.
 You should be able to pull these procedures off, but if you doubt yourself, you can always seek for professional help.

 To avoid overheating, you can also check if all the fans and heat sink / radiator fins are not clogged with dust.
 Additionally, be mindful of where you place your computer (not next to a heater!) and avoid positions that block the external fans.
 For laptops, you can invest in a cooling pad to support the internal fans, cooling pads reduce temperatures by a significant number of degrees (5-6°).
 Additionally, for desktop gaming PC’s an AIO water cooler can bring temps down even further than using a stock heat sink and fan.